catseye/Chrysoberyl/article/Retrocomputing.md

 This document contains stuff done at Cat's Eye Technologies on older computers (or more often, an emulation of such a computer on a modern computer).

-When a project of Cat's Eye Technologies is built upon some particular retrotechnology we try to have an entry for that dependency in our [Project Dependencies](../article/Project%20Dependencies.md) article, where we describe what modern alternatives, such as emulators, there are for getting
+When a project of ours depends upon some particular retrotechnology, we try to have an entry for that dependency in our [Project Dependencies](../article/Project%20Dependencies.md) article, where we describe what modern alternatives, such as emulators, there are for getting